trabdlkarim/trabdlkarim.github.io/help.md

 ## How do I get notified when a new version of a project is released?

-## Where can I see statistics about PyPI, downloads, and project/package usage?
+## Where can I see statistics about TAKPI, downloads, and project or package usage?

 ---

 # Administration of projects on TAK PI

---
+---

 # Troubleshooting